Effective Date: March 24, 2006

 7.1.1 This chapter explains how to address letter-sized envelopes and other mailers for unclassified correspondence

 7.1.2 Use only Government-approved envelopes and mailers.
-All official Government mail must be placed in approved mailers, and all outgoing mail must be processed by a NASA Mail Center.
+All official Government mail is placed in approved mailers and processed by a NASA Mail Center.

 7.1.3 Do not use U.S. Postal Service (USPS) deposit boxes or USPS Centers to transmit official Government mail.

 7.1.4 Obtain information for bulk or mass mailings and use of the NASA mailing permit indicia from your Center's Mail Manager.

 7.1.5 Consult your Center's Mail Manager or mail handbook about types, costs, and restrictions for special mail services, including registered, certified, and express and expedited mailing or shipping requirements, bulk and mass mailings, and messenger services.

 7.2.1 Use NASA-printed envelopes to send official mail through the USPS (via the NASA Mail Center) and to other NASA Centers.

 7.2.2 Use preprinted NASA mailing labels on plain business and flat-sized envelopes and other mailers.